OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-“Serving up mouth-watering artisan breads, handcrafted pastries and their very own ‘First Love Coffee’ brand, Rustica is the destination for every food-loving Melbournian.”
-Rustica has locations in Fitzroy, Hawthorn, and in the CBD at both Melbourne Central and Rialto Towers.
-Try and choose between the breakfast menu — designed by Head Chef Tristan White — and the pastry cabinet filled with sweet and savoury options.
+“Serving up mouth-watering artisan breads, handcrafted pastries and its very own First Love Coffee brand, Rustica is the destination for every food-loving Melbournian.”
+Rustica has locations in Fitzroy, Hawthorn and in the CBD at both Melbourne Central and Rialto Towers.
+Try and choose between the breakfast menu — designed by head chef Tristan White — and the pastry cabinet filled with sweet and savoury options.
 Rustica’s breakfast board is one dish you must try, as it features house-made granola, sweet labne, salmon croquette, crushed avocado and poached egg on sourdough; and you can add cold press juice for an extra $1.50.
-Don’t leave without a loaf of freshly baked bread to enjoy later.
+Don’t leave without a loaf of freshly baked bread to enjoy at home.

 Bowery to Williamsburg is the definition of a hole-in-the-wall café, with limited seating inside.
 Located down Oliver Lane, its name pays homage to the Bowery subway station in New York City.
 You can expect to find several American favourites on the breakfast menu at this popular café.
 This includes bagels – from local supplier 5 and Dime – with an assortment of spreads.
 Plus Southern fried chicken and waffles, lox and potato latkes, and the Good Morning Cubano sandwich.
 To accompany your brunch, why not sample a Texas Bloody Mary or some homemade mint lemonade?

 The European is home to three venues opposite Parliament House on Spring Street.
 It mixes the traditions of rural France, Italy and Spain – hence the name.
 Although The European is famous for its wine list, its breakfast and brunch menu is just as luxurious.
 There’s a continental option, or you can opt for the hot smoked salmon dish that comes with poached egg and caviar.
-Meanwhile, their Huevos Madrileños includes baked eggs with black pudding and chorizo.
+Meanwhile, the Huevos Madrileños includes baked eggs with black pudding and chorizo.